 CIMT National Rotation Process

-For 2024, all interagency CIMTs are included in the national rotation.
-Additional teams (such as state or local teams) may choose to participate and will be integrated appropriately with NMAC coordination.
+For 2025, all 41 interagency CIMTs are eligible for mobilization through the national rotation.
+Additional teams (such as state or local teams) may be integrated appropriately by the GA with NMAC coordination.
+(See section on Surge Capacity IMTs below.)